Saint-Jean-de-Monts: Geography

 The town is situated in the west of the département, between Notre-Dame-de-Monts and Saint-Hilaire-de-Riez.
 It is split in two by a long plantation of pine trees, stretching from north to south along the coast.
 The centre-ville lies to the east of the cordon, while the seafront forms a center to the west.

-Saint-Jean-de-Monts is known for its sandy beach, more than eight kilometres long.
+Saint-Jean-de-Monts is known for its sandy beach, which is more than eight kilometres long.
 Due to its often low tides, it offers a great area for walkers, fishermen, and beach games.

-The town is noteworthy for the recent restoration of its seafront, a town planning operation taking over five years to complete.
+The town is noteworthy for the recent restoration of its seafront, a town planning operation that took over five years to complete.
 The result now means a network of footpaths and cycle tracks are enhanced by plants, flowers and shrubs.

-The predominantly flat terrain has allowed for the development of a vast 500 km² network of cyclepaths, known as the Sentiers Cyclables de la Vendée.
+The predominantly flat terrain has allowed for the development of a vast 500 km2 network of cyclepaths, known as the Sentiers Cyclables de la Vendée.
 These paths stretch from the island of Noirmoutier in the north, south past Saint-Gilles-Croix-de-Vie.

 Climate

-Saint-Jean-de-Monts has a oceanic climate (Köppen climate classification Cfb) closely bordering on a warm-summer Mediterranean climate (Csb).
+Saint-Jean-de-Monts has an oceanic climate (Köppen climate classification Cfb) closely bordering on a warm-summer Mediterranean climate (Csb).
 The average annual temperature in Saint-Jean-de-Monts is 13.1 C. The average annual rainfall is 783.4 mm with November as the wettest month.
 The temperatures are highest on average in July, at around 19.9 C, and lowest in January, at around 7.1 C. The highest temperature ever recorded in Saint-Jean-de-Monts was 39.5 C on 27 June 2019; the coldest temperature ever recorded was -16.0 C on 16 January 1985.